First biomarker could help boys at risk of major depression

 He said armed with such knowledge, doctors and other carers could target prevention strategies at depression-vulnerable boys and “hopefully help reduce their risk of serious episodes of depression and their consequences in adult life”.

-According to the World Health Organisation, prevention programmes - including boosting cognitive, problem-solving and social skills in children - have been shown to reduce depression, and earlier intervention is more effective.
+According to the World Health Organization, prevention programs - including boosting cognitive, problem-solving and social skills in children - have been shown to reduce depression, and earlier intervention is more effective.

 Different factors are thought to influence the development of depression, including genetics, brain chemistry, lifestyle and upbringing.
 Key triggers for the condition can include stressful life events, medical illness and alcohol abuse.